motaharinia/springboot-microservice-grpc-eureka/clientside/reactjs-graphqlapollo/README.md

 # ReactJS, GraphQL and Apollo

-An Experimental Project (MaterialUI, GraphQL with Apollo, Fine Uploader) to Work with CRUD RestAPI and File Management
+An experimental project (materialUI, graphQL with apollo, fine uploader) to work with CRUD restAPI and file management
 ## Getting Started
 `yarn install`
 `yarn start`
-Open [http://localhost:3000](http://localhost:3000) to View it in the Browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Prerequisites
-- MsLogin Project(Back-End)
+- MsLogin project(Back-End)
 - Node.js
 - yarn